A Look at the Many Political Interpretations of Attack on Titan

 4. Support for Shinzo Abe’s Government

 Shinzo Abe was the Prime Minister of Japan from 2006 to 2007 and again from 2012 to 2020.
 He has been described as one of the most conservative leaders in modern Japan.
-This is because of his aggressive stance on North Korea along and support for revising Article 9 of the Japanese Constitution.
+This is because of his aggressive stance on North Korea and support for revising Article 9 of the Japanese Constitution.
 He has also been accused of having revisionist views on Japanese history.

 Given when the manga was first published and it’s rise in popularity, Attack on Titan has been criticized for promoting Abe’s politics.
 The most notable is the series is trying to promote his pro-militarization policy (as the plot focuses on a small nation needing to defend itself against a mighty force).
 The series has also been accused of taking a revisionist stance with characters inspired by military leaders from the Imperial Army.
 This controversy erupted when it was revealed that Commander Dot Pixis was based on General Akiyama Yoshifuru.